 I’ve had to figure out a lot on my own.
 I’ve also taken 30 hours of Orton-Gillingham training.
 I wanted to do all this to become a better teacher, but wouldn’t it make more sense if this information was shared with EVERY elementary or early childhood teacher during their degree program?

 If you’re in the same boat that I was and would like to learn more about the structure of English and teaching phonics, then you’re in the right place!
-This is the first post in my new phonics series.
+This is the first post in a series about phonics.
 In today’s post, I’m going to share 5 essential things about teaching phonics that I wish I’d learned in college!

 Photo Credits: Joaquin Corbalan P, Shutterstock